Polymer in water

 Movie of a peg polymer molecule in water as simulated with LAMMPS

-The goal of this tutorial is to use LAMMPS and solvate a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.
+The goal of this tutorial is to use LAMMPS to solvate a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.

-An all-atom description is used for both PEG (GROMOS 54A7 force field [24]) and water (SPC flexible model [25]) and the long range Coulomb interactions are solved using the PPPM solver [26].
 Once the water reservoir is properly equilibrated at the desired temperature and pressure, the polymer molecule is added and a constant stretching force is applied to both ends of the polymer.
 The evolution of the polymer length is measured as a function of time.
+The GROMOS 54A7 force field [24] is used for the PEG, the SPC/Fw model [25] is used for the water, and the long-range Coulomb interactions are solved using the PPPM solver [26].

 This tutorial was inspired by a publication by Liese and coworkers, in which molecular dynamics simulations are compared with force spectroscopy experiments [27].